UC3Music/PolyTuna/Polytuna Teensy Edition/README.md

 Hardware implementation of the Polytuna pedal.
 The schematics can be found in the [Thesis document](https://github.com/UC3Music/PolyTuna/raw/master/Memoria.pdf).
-Schematics will be ported to some EDA software (probably Kicad) in the future.
+Schematics can be found on the [PolyTuna KiCad folder](https://github.com/UC3Music/PolyTuna/tree/master/Polytuna%20KiCad)

 This firmware requires both [Arduino](https://www.arduino.cc/) and the [Teensyduino add-on](https://www.pjrc.com/teensy/teensyduino.html).